 Climate change, biodiversity loss and the degradation of ecosystems create new obstacles for the realization of children’s right to health.
 These environmental factors often interact, exacerbating existing health disparities.
 For example, rising temperatures caused by climate change increase the risk of vector-borne diseases and concentrations of air pollutants that stunt brain and lung development and exacerbate respiratory conditions.
 Climate change, pollution and toxic substances all represent key drivers of the alarming loss in biodiversity and degradation of ecosystems on which human health depends.
-Specific impacts include reductions in microbial diversity, critical to the development of children’s immune systems and to the increasing prevalence of autoimmune diseases, with long term effects. ,
+Specific impacts include reductions in microbial diversity, critical to the development of children’s immune systems and to the increasing prevalence of autoimmune diseases, with long term effects.

+Climate change, biodiversity loss and environmental degradation also affect children's health by threatening the sustainability of our food systems.
+Droughts, floods and other extreme weather events caused by climate change, as well as pollution and toxins in air, soil, and water have devastating effects on countries’ ability to produce food, including safe and nutritious food.
+Oceans capture vast amounts of greenhouse gases, causing acidification, influencing the health of our oceans and those whose livelihoods and nutrition depend on them.
+The effects of climate change and environmental degradation on our food systems can put children in food insecurity and lead to malnutrition.
+For Indigenous children in many Indigenous Peoples’ communities, the effects of climate change, as well as the expansion of extractive industries, put their ecosystems under stress, which their families are dependent on to support their needs for food, nutrition, and well-being.

 Under-five mortality and disease can be prevented through the reduction of air pollution, water pollution, exposure to toxic substances, and other types of environmental harm.
-The effects of climate change, including water scarcity, food insecurity, vector- and water-borne diseases, intensification of air pollution and physical and psychological trauma linked to both sudden and slow onset events, are disproportionately borne by children.
+The effects of climate change, including water scarcity, food insecurity, vector- and water-borne diseases, intensification of air pollution and physical and psychological distress linked to both sudden and slow onset events, are disproportionately borne by children.

 Another concern is children’s current and anticipated psychosocial, emotional and mental health problems and suffering caused by environmental harm.
-The link between children’s mental health and environmental harm is increasingly recognized, such as the increasing prevalence of eco-anxiety.
+The interlinkages between children’s mental health and environmental degradation is increasingly recognized, such as the increasing prevalence of eco-anxiety and sense of insecurity and helplessness resulting from the inaction towards rapid climate change.
+These aspects need greater consideration from the States with public health preventive and response measures, especially for the particularly vulnerable.

-States should adopt a comprehensive process for identifying and addressing environmental health concerns relevant to children within their national plan, policy or strategy.
+States should adopt a comprehensive and inclusive process for identifying and addressing environmental health concerns relevant to children within their national plan, policy or strategy.
 Legislative and institutional frameworks, including regulation dealing with the business sector, should effectively protect children’s environmental health in all relevant settings, including where they live, study, play and work; be consistent with the best available science and all relevant international environmental health and safety standards; and be strictly enforced.
 States’ obligations under article 24 of the Convention also apply when developing and implementing environmental agreements to address transboundary and global threats to children’s health.